by Melinda Pillsbury-Foster

 Indeed, the Excel Mortgage Bond, which was soon to be popped onto the market with an SEC certification of Federal conformity was a creation of the lawyers, by the lawyers, for the lawyers.

-As one of the most senior associates, now firm Chairman, Christopher White explained to Lincoln when he asked him, “Who will own the interests in these notes once they are securitized?”
+As one of the most senior associates, now firm Chairman, Christopher White explained to X when he asked him, “Who will own the interests in these notes once they are securitized?”
 He grinned boyishly from ear-to-ear and said, “we will, because everyone will have to pay us to tell them.”

 Excel Mortgage was going to pool all these “derivative” real estate mortgage interests, whose only commonalities marking them as similar were the price, promissory note, range, size and “single-family home-residential” nature of the properties, and the credit or FICO scores of the owners.